Best Exercises To Strengthen Your Back And Build A Strong Foundation

 Superman holds are a beneficial exercise that will strengthen your lower back and engage your entire posterior chain.

 Begin by lying face down on the floor then simultaneously lift your arms, chest and legs off the ground while contracting your lower back muscles.
 Hold this position for a few seconds while focusing on keeping your spine straight.
-You’ll start feeling the tension in your back and glutes.
+If you start feeling the tension in your back and glutes, you’re doing the exercise properly.

 Bird Dogs